Gayathri Reddy: Career

 Gayathri Reddy competed in the Miss India 2016 pageant and secured the titles of FBB Miss Fashion Icon and Prayag Miss Photogenic.
 She made her film debut in Bigil (2019) opposing Vijay in which she played Maari, one of the female soccer players.
 She had never played football before and took part in a forty-five day bootcamp to improve her football skills.
-Regarding her role in the film, she stated that, "It was quite difficult to work with Vijay sir initially because there were scenes where I had to look him in the eye and who resentment".
-She played a role in the Tamil-language film Lift.
+Regarding her role in the film, she stated that it was difficult to work with Vijay initially because there were scenes where she had to look him in the eye and got lost in the intense expression.
+She played a role in the film Lift.

 In 2022, Gayathri officially announced via her YouTube channel that after her marriage she will quit cinema and stop acting and modeling permanently.

-Personal life and education
+Personal life

-Gayathri Reddy, who hails from Chennai, has obtained her bachelor's degree in engineering.
+Gayathri Reddy has obtained her bachelor's degree in engineering.
 On 28 September 2022, Gayathri married a civil engineer.
-Their marriage was an arranged marriage.